-A common method in experimental psychology is within-subjects designs.
-One way to analysis the data collected using within-subjects designs are using repeated measures ANOVA.
+In this post, you will learn how to carry out a repeated measures ANOVA in Python.
+A standard method in experimental psychology is within-subjects designs.
+One way to analysis the data collected using within-subjects designs is using repeated measures ANOVA.
 I recently wrote a post on how to conduct a repeated measures ANOVA using Python and rpy2.
 I wrote that post since the great Python package statsmodels do not include repeated measures ANOVA.
 However, the approach using rpy2 requires R statistical environment installed.
-Recently, I found a python library called pyvttbl whith which you can do within-subjects ANOVAs.
+Recently, I found a Python library called pyvttbl whith which you can do within-subjects ANOVAs.
 Pyvttbl enables you to create multidimensional pivot tables, process data and carry out statistical tests.
 Using the method anova on pyvttbl’s DataFrame we can carry out repeated measures ANOVA using only Python.

-Note, pyvttbl is no longer maintained and you should see new post using Pingouin for carrying out repeated Measures ANOVA: Repeated Measures ANOVA in R and Python using afex & pingouin
+Note, pyvttbl is no longer maintained, and you should see a new post using Pingouin for carrying out repeated Measures ANOVA: Repeated Measures ANOVA in R and Python using afex & pingouin

-There are, at least, two of the advantages using within-subjects design.
+There are at least two advantages to using a within-subjects design.
 First, more information is obtained from each subject in a within-subjects design compared to a between-subjects design.
 Each subject is measured in all conditions, whereas in the between-subjects design, each subject is typically measured in one or more but not all conditions.
-A within-subject design thus requires fewer subjects to obtain a certain level of statistical power.
-In situations where it is costly to find subjects this kind of design is clearly better than a between-subjects design.
+A within-subject design thus requires fewer subjects to obtain a certain statistical power.
+In situations where it is costly to find subjects, this kind of design is clearly better than a between-subjects design.
 Second, the variability in individual differences between subjects is removed from the error term.
-That is, each subject is his or her own control and extraneous error variance is reduced.
+That is, each subject is his or her control, and extraneous error variance is reduced.

-Now, if your working with data from a study with between-subjects design and have only two groups you can carry out two-sample t-test with Python or Mann-Whitney U test in Python.
+Now, if you are working with data from a study with a between-subjects design and have only two groups you can carry out two-sample t-test with Python or Mann-Whitney U test in Python.

 Repeated measures ANOVA in Python